andyshuxin/todo_list_howto/README.md

 So, let's implement the "add task" functionality.
 Specifically, we want that:
 - When the "Add Task!" button is clicked,
 - An list item is added to the task_list, and
-- The list item should have the text in the text_input.
+- The list item should have the text in the task_input.

 Now create a main.js under the same folder as index.html, and translate what we want into JavaScript: